parrt/msds692/notes/crawling.md

     except ValueError as e:
         print str(e)
         return '', BeautifulSoup('', "html.parser")
+    except: # toss out any other issue return '', BeautifulSoup('', "html.parser")
 ```

 Upon exception, this will return an empty page rather than crashing the whole program.